Hafureluspatha/vvkmusic/README.md

+# VVK Player

-A player for vk.com
+A music player for vk.com

-Currently not working (due to vk.com disabling its music API), but this was a project to showcase that I could do something.
+This player is currently not working due to vk.com disabling the whole music API.

+Main things I've done in this project:
+1. Created a WPF interface of an app from scratch,
+2. Practiced {saving/opening non-txt files, HTTP requests to API of an external site}